 Table 4.
-Summary of Dust Control Measures to be implemented for the Extraction Project
+Summar v of Dust Control Measures to be implemented d for the Extraction Project Tuble Houmman or buse control micusures to be implemented a ror che Excludedon i roje ec

-Activity Action Control measure Result Daily Vegetation dearing and topsoil stripping earing and earthworks. stripping will align to periods of Reduced dust generation.
+Activity Action Control measure Result Daily Vegetation dearing and topsoil stripping Timing of earthworks.
+The timing of clearing and stripping will align to periods of high soil moisture and low wind.
+Reduced dust generation.
 Gravel extraction and product loading.
 Visual inspection of site and access road for dust generation that is moving off site.
 Water cart application over dust prone areas to reduce dust lift off.
 Reduced dust generation.
 Product transport.
 All loads covered before leaving the property.
 Cover loads.
 Reduced dust generation from product transport.
-As Required Training.
+As Required • • • Training.
 Induct all employees and contractors working on site.
 Site induction includes awareness of dust generation and management measures to be utilised by all personnel on site.
 Activities undertaken to minimise dust generation on site.
 Progressive rehabilitation / stabilisation of completed areas.
 Undertake progressive rehabilitation to stabilise soil.
 Progressive rehabilitation to be undertaken as per Section 6 of this report.
 Reduced dust generation from the property.
 Dust complaints.
 Provide a contact number for any complaints on access signage.
 Undertake review of potential complaints and implement appropriate action to reduce dust generation from site.
 Reduced dust generation from the property.